tidymodels/rsample/tests/testthat/_snaps/clustering.md

       clustering_cv(Orange, v = 1, vars = "Tree")
     Condition
       Error in `clustering_cv()`:
-      ! `v` must be a single positive integer greater than 1.
+      ! `v` must be a whole number larger than or equal to 2, not the number 1.

 ---